nikita-shtimenko/httpmux/README.md

 ### Notes

-- httpmux is a thin wrapper over the standard http.ServeMux, so that the routing declaration and behavior remains standard.
 - Middleware must be declared _before_ a route in order to be used by that route.
 Any middleware declared after a route won't act on that route.
 For example:

 ```go